lminiero/msx-nostalgia/README.md

 <p align="center">
   <img src="images/serena.png" />
 </p>
 Serena is the name of that youngest sister of mine.
 Not sure if this was done for that same birthday or later, but I remember writing this for her, as a very simple drawing tool she could play with.
-The program is really simple: the cursor keys move the charactr around to draw it, while the function keys change some properties (e.g., current character and colors).
+The program is really simple: the cursor keys move the character around to draw it, while the function keys change some properties (e.g., current character and colors).
 Nothing fancy, but it did keep her busy!

 ## s-lund
 <p align="center">